Radar Tracking and Jamming

 2. Select the Basic - Definition page in the Properties Browser.

-3. Enter 1 deg in the Cone Half Angle: field in the Simple Conic frame.
+3. Enter 1 deg in the Cone Half Angle field in the Simple Conic panel.

 4. Click Apply.

-You want to leave RadarSite () on the ground, but you want to move Servo () up in altitude.
-In STK, you move the child along the parent's axis.
-In this instance, if you want to move the Servo () up in altitude, you will use RadarSite's () Z body.
-Since the positive Z points to Nadir (down), you will use a negative value to move Servo () up along RadarSite's () Z body.
+Servo (the child object ) is attached to the center point of RadarSite (the parent object).
+In this analysis, the antenna needs to be located at a height of 50 feet.
+Facility, place and target objects have body-fixed coordinate axes, which align the X axis along local horizontal North direction, the Y axis along local horizontal East direction, and the Z axis along local nadir direction.
+You want to leave RadarSite on the ground, but you want to move Servo up in altitude.
+In the STK application, you move the child along the parent's axis.
+In this instance, since you want to move the Servo up in altitude, you will use RadarSite's Z body.
+Since the positive Z points to the nadir (down), you will use a negative value to move Servo up along RadarSite's Z body.

 1. Browse to the Basic - Location page.